bereed/panaderiaLibre/README.md

 3. Load Specific JSON Files:

-Append a ?formula= query string to the URL with the JSON file path.
+Append a ?data= query string to the URL with the JSON file path.

 Example: